Jono’s top travel tips

 Let there be light

 What I mean by this is open your curtains and doors, and let in the light and the sounds and smells of Africa.
-You might never be in this part of the world again, so make sure you truly immerse yourself in it.
+You might never be in this part of the world again, so make sure you truly immerse yourself in it and stimulate all of your senses.

 Avoid the damp and dank